-At Singularity University, we believe that to stay ahead you must understand emerging trends, technology, and their potential future impact.
+At Singularity University, we believe that to stay ahead you must understand emerging genetic trends, technology, and their potential future impact.
 Understanding these advancements are critical for your organization and for creating positive impact.
 In this post, I’ll take a closer look at how exponential tech is shaping the fight against genetic disease.

 Cystic fibrosis (CF) is an example of a genetic disease.
 CF is caused by mutations in a single gene on chromosome 7 that encodes the cystic fibrosis transmembrane conductance regulator (CFTR) protein, which is a complex chloride ion channel and regulatory protein located in exocrine glands.
 The mutations cause disruption of the normal transport of chloride and other ions such as sodium, which leads to thick secretions in the lungs, digestive system, and reproductive tract.
 The inadequate removal of these secretions can lead to obstruction, inflammation, and increased infections with an end result of chronic multisystem disease affecting several organs.